DrewBogdan/OlympusInvestmentTool/README.md

 - Connected all the pieces in Hephestus and successfully calculated current options prices
 - Found bug where my call and put functions were reversed.
 Oops
 - Had idea to develop the bot to see theoretical value vs actual value of stocks to buy under values options chains

+#### Day 8 (12/17/24)
+- Basic work on Athena today and some research into making the large stock searches through apache